Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Step 5: Submit your application

-Your application and all supporting documents must be received through the Online Grant Application System by March 1, 2019 at 11:59 pm.
+Your application and all supporting documents must be received through the Online Grant Application System by by March 1 at 11:59 pm.

 Faxed, emailed, late or incomplete applications are not accepted.